vijayhof/testapp1/WebViewTest/WebViewTest/readme.txt

 Next todo

-1. add table view controller, that has native cell and webview cell. show html cell for e.g. poi detail with image, etc
+1. Modify html cell to show proper UI e.g. poi detail with image, etc. Would also need to include good native design for comparison reasons
 2.